rorygleeson/ERC20-Coin-DEX/README.md

 # 2 contracts

 One to implement a Token.
-The RIPP Token.
+The YODA Token.
 ERC20 standard.
-RIPPToken ContractId = 0x2A7A5d59a99D713E3813D70041db2c33714fa760  (live on BSC)
+YODAToken ContractId = 0x809F244aFcbFB1435FF9e4b4EC00A758f4C4b8Ab  (live on BSC)

-One to implement an exchange (to buy or sell the RIPP token).
-This contract also creates and initilizes the RIPP Token.
+One to implement an exchange (to buy or sell the YODA token).
+This contract also creates and initilizes the YODA Token.
-A simple exchange to swap 1 wei BNB/Ether for 1 RIPP token.
+A simple exchange to swap 1 wei BNB/Ether for 1 YODA token.
 1 BNB / 1 Ether = 1,000,000,000,000,000,000 wei.
-RIPPDEX ContractId = 0x2A7A5d59a99D713E3813D70041db2c33714fa760   (live on BSC)
+YODADEX ContractId = 0x201f130dF701c6693CF7c47B784ef1A06c696f99   (live on BSC)

-Both contracts are written in Solidity, and included in Ripp.sol
+Both contracts are written in Solidity, and included in YODA.sol

-So you just need to deploy only the RIPPDEX contract, since this will deploy the Ripp token contract.
+So you just need to deploy only the YODADEX contract, since this will deploy the YODA token contract.

-Initial token supply goes to RIPDEX contract.
+Initial token supply goes to YODADEX contract.

 I compiled and then deployed using Remix IDE.